-Backend developers mostly deal with data, business logic, and the efficient retrieval of data from variety of sources.
+How to start backend development?
+Most popular question among aspiring backend development enthusiasts.
+Backend developers mostly deal with data, business logic, and the efficient retrieval of data from a variety of sources.
 The list doesn’t end here.
-There are a number of things that a good backend developer is expected to be adept at.
+There are a number of things that a good backend developer is expected to be adept at apart from the backend development languages.
 This roadmap tried to cover some of them.
-This post will try to list down the resources instead.
+And the current guide will help with the relevant backend development resources and tools.

 Internet and basic frontend knowledge